RonIovine/pshell/README.md

 with corresponding demo programs can be found in the 'python' sub-directory of this package.

+The Python and 'C' versions are fully interoperable with each other at the interface level and can be mixed and matched in any combination, i.e. the 'C' library can control and interface to Python applications and vice-versa.

 The prototype for the embedded command line shell functions are similar to the 'main' in 'C' as follows:

 `void myFunc(int argc, char *argv[]);`

+The prototype for the Python callback shell functions are as follows:

+`def myFunc(argv):`

 Command line shell functions can also display information back to the interactive clients via a mechanism similar to the familiar 'printf' as follows:

 `void pshell_printf(const char *format, ...);`

+The Python versions have a similar mechanism:

+`def printf(string):`

 These functions can be invoked via several methods depending on how the internal PSHELL server is configured.
 The following shows the various PSHELL server types along with their associated invokation method:

-* TCP Server   : Uses standard 'telnet' interactive client to invoke functions (C/C++ only)
+* TCP Server   : Uses standard 'telnet' interactive client to invoke functions
 * UDP Server   : Uses included 'pshell' interactive client or control API to invoke functions
 * UNIX Server  : Uses included 'pshell' interactive client or control API to invoke functions
 * LOCAL Server : No client program needed, functions invoked directly from within application